venkywarriors/Generic-functions-Selenium-java/AdvSelenium.md

+### :dart:What is Page Object Model in Selenium?
+Page Object Model, also known as POM is a design pattern in Selenium that creates an object repository for storing all web elements.
+It is useful in reducing code duplication and improves test case maintenance.

 ### :dart:Record your Test Execution in Selenium : <br>
 Monte Screen Recorder, a Java library that can assist you in creating videos of your Selenium tests.
 Add Screen Recorder Maven Dependencies